 Our customer, Jerry S. from Sussex, N.J., laid colored concrete pavers for a walkway in the backyard.
 He used several different colors and it looked great.
 Later a pool was added and a deck poured in gray concrete.
 The gray concrete color wasn’t complimentary to the pavers so Jerry decided to come back to Direct Colors for a complimentary color to his previous work.

 As the multicolor look of the pavers was already “busy,” Jerry was looking for something with a more solid, neutral appearance.
 Acid stain generally provides variegated finish and probably wouldn’t be the best option for this project.
 Jerry also preferred something he could quickly apply, seal and get on with his summer.

-Using another pump-up fence and deck sprayer, Jerry sprayed an even saturating coat on the concrete allowing for 4-6 hours before applying the final coat.
 A few hours later Jerry and his family were able to enjoy their beautiful outdoor entertainment area!